lucianoayres/btcq-cli/README.md

 You can use either the long or short flags to get percentage changes:

--   `-percent-change-15m` or `-pc-15m` : Get the 15-minute percent change in Bitcoin price.
+-   `-pc-15m` : Get the 15-minute percent change in Bitcoin price.
--   `-percent-change-30m` or `-pc-30m` : Get the 30-minute percent change in Bitcoin price.
+-   `-pc-30m` : Get the 30-minute percent change in Bitcoin price.
--   `-percent-change-1h` or `-pc-1h` : Get the 1-hour percent change in Bitcoin price.
+-   `-pc-1h` : Get the 1-hour percent change in Bitcoin price.
--   `-percent-change-6h` or `-pc-6h` : Get the 6-hour percent change in Bitcoin price.
+-   `-pc-6h` : Get the 6-hour percent change in Bitcoin price.
--   `-percent-change-12h` or `-pc-12h` : Get the 12-hour percent change in Bitcoin price.
+-   `-pc-12h` : Get the 12-hour percent change in Bitcoin price.
--   `-percent-change-24h` or `-pc-24h` : Get the 24-hour percent change in Bitcoin price.
+-   `-pc-24h` : Get the 24-hour percent change in Bitcoin price.
--   `-percent-change-7d` or `-pc-7d` : Get the 7-day percent change in Bitcoin price.
+-   `-pc-7d` : Get the 7-day percent change in Bitcoin price.
--   `-percent-change-30d` or `-pc-30d` : Get the 30-day percent change in Bitcoin price.
+-   `-pc-30d` : Get the 30-day percent change in Bitcoin price.
--   `-percent-change-1y` or `-pc-1y` : Get the 1-year percent change in Bitcoin price.
+-   `-pc-1y` : Get the 1-year percent change in Bitcoin price.

 ### Examples